Multiannual Financial Framework: what lies ahead for the EU’s long-term budget?

 Representing your company or sector in Brussels can sometimes feel frustrating.
-On occasion, we hear from organisations who are disheartened by the limited attention they receive from EU institutions.
+On occasion, we hear from organisations that are disheartened by the limited attention they receive from EU institutions.
 Questions like “Why does no one in the institutions seem to care about my industry?”, “Why is my industry not getting more funding support?” come up more often than you think.
 Of course, the answer is usually more complicated than the question.
 However, one reason priorities do not always seem flexible is that the EU makes a long-term choice every seven years, exactly when the Multiannual Financial Framework (MFF) is agreed upon.

 As a matter of fact, with over €2 trillion in play, the Multiannual Financial Framework is more than just the EU budget; it’s a reflection of what policies and sectors the EU decides to focus on for the seven years ahead.